conda/conda/docs/source/intro.rst

 Introduction
 ============

 The ``conda`` command is the primary interface for managing Anaconda installations.
-It can query and search the Anaconda package index and current Anaconda installation, create new Anaconda environments, and install and upgrade packages into existing Anaconda environments.
+It can query and search the Anaconda package index and current Anaconda installation, create new Anaconda environments, and install and update packages into existing Anaconda environments.

 ------------------
 conda Overview